Gresini Racing: Moto2

 Gresini rider Toni Elías won the inaugural Moto2 title on a Honda powered Moriwaki chassis.

 The team was formerly known as QJmotor Gresini Racing before Gresini ended the sponsorship in 2024.

+Former divisions

 Moto3

 The team started competing in Moto3 in 2012.

 In 2015, Gresini began using Honda machinery in their Moto3 programme, replacing KTM.

 In 2018, Gresini achieved a 1-2 championship finish in Moto3 with riders Jorge Martín and Fabio Di Giannantonio.

 In 2021, Gresini left the Moto3 class in order to focus on their MotoGP and Moto2 efforts, after a decade in the class.

 MotoE

 In 2019, Gresini was granted two slots in the newly created MotoE class, as all other satellite teams in the MotoGP class.

 With two wins and only finishes within the top-5 on the season, rider Matteo Ferrari clinched the inaugural MotoE Cup.

 Ownership

 The team was founded in by Fausto Gresini (1961–2021), a two-time 125cc world champion, after the end of his racing career.

 On 23 February 2021, Fausto Gresini died after a two-month battle with COVID-19.

 The team continued with Gresini's wife Nadia Padovani taking over as team owner and principal.